annalexc/RESTaurant_App/README.md

 - Quickly add and update menu items as needed

 ### Design Considerations
-1. **Mobile Responsive Design:** Because the target end user would likely need this app to be avaialble on smaller devices (to accommodate a busy, ever-changing environment), my first priority was to design "mobile-first".
-I opted for a clean, uncluttered design with larger, easy to identify "touch" elements and interaction points.
+1. **Mobile Responsive Design:** Because the target end user would likely need this app to be avaialble on smaller devices (to accommodate a busy, ever-changing environment), my top focus was on a **mobile first, "thumb-friendly" design**.
+I opted for a clean, uncluttered layout with larger, easy to identify "touch" elements and interaction points.
 2. **Ease of Navigation:** I wanted to minimize the number of navigational screens and largely simplify/consolidate the steps required to create a party and compile customer orders.
 I decided to incorporate:
     * A visual representation of available and unavailable tables for party assignment
     * An interactive breadcrumb menu during order creation